eyp/redmine_spent_time/README.md

 ## License

-This plugin is licensed under the {Apache License, Version 2.0}[http://www.apache.org/licenses/LICENSE-2.0.html].
+This plugin is licensed under the [Apache License, Version 2.0(http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Project help

-If you need help you can contact the maintainer at eduardo.yanez@gmail.com or create an issue in the {GitHub Issues tracker}[https://github.com/eyp/redmine_spent_time/issues].
+If you need help you can create an issue in the [GitHub Issues tracker](https://github.com/eyp/redmine_spent_time/issues).

 ## Release notes
-<b>4.0.1 - 2020-09-14</b>
+<b>4.1.0 - 2020-09-14</b>
-* #116 Fixed problem of invalid user creating a time entry.
+* Fix: #116 invalid user creating a time entry on Redmine 4.1.X.
 Tested on Redmine 4.1.1/Ruby 2.6.6/Rails 5.2.3.

 <b>4.0.0 - 2019-06-17</b>
 * #114 Tested on Redmine 4.0.4/Rails 5.2.3.